thomashikaru/thomashikaru.github.io/README.md

 ![](pirome.jpeg)

 ## Interests
 I am broadly interested in machine learning for NLP, linguistics, data science, etc. I have worked on projects involving from a variety of sub-areas, including speech recognition, information-theoretic approaches to language processing, and stance detection on news and social media datasets.
 I am excited about computational models of human cognition, and the intersection between NLP and cognitive science.
 In my opinion, the biggest challenge for NLP systems is resolving ambiguity in a human-like way, and I am interested in research that examines how language models handle syntactic and semantic ambiguity.
+I am currently working on a project that involves applying Transformer-based language models (BERT, RoBERTa) to stance detection for social media with commonsense and factual knowledge infusion from Knowledge Graphs.

 My other interests include urban design, maps, AI ethics, language learning, and philosophy.